adamgaynor/Chess/README.md

 #Chess
 A game of chess written in Ruby.
-Each aspect of the game is broken down into its own class, using inheritance to avoid unecessary repeated code.
+Each aspect of the game is broken down into its own class, using inheritance to avoid unnecessary repeated code.

 ##To Run:
 The chess game runs in the terminal.